You're location is

 Integrated Primary Care Consultation and Treatment

-This externship focuses on conducting diagnostic assessments, implementing brief therapeutic interventions with children, adolescents, and their caregivers, and providing consultation services with medical professionals at Nemours Children's Health primary care offices in Dover, Middletown, Milford and Seaford.
-One full day is spent with clinic patients.
+This externship focuses on conducting diagnostic assessments, implementing brief therapeutic interventions with children, adolescents, and their caregivers, and providing consultation services with medical professionals at Nemours Children's Health primary care offices in Dover, Middletown, Newark and Milford.
+One full day is spent with clinic patients, students can expect to gain 4-5 hours of direct patient care experience a week.
 Patient populations are sociodemographically, racially, linguistically and geographically diverse across clinics and includes a wide variety of ages and presenting conditions including behavioral disorders, ADHD, mood disorders, anxiety disorders, elimination disorders, developmental delays, learning disabilities as well as eating, toileting and sleeping difficulties.
-Externs will gain experience utilizing brief screening measures (e.g., Wide Range Achievement Test-5, Comprehensive Test of Phonological Processing-2, behavior and mood rating forms) as needed to clarify diagnoses and inform therapeutic and educational interventions.
-Externs will have the opportunity to interact with medical providers to participate in joint visits and warm handoffs assist with Quality Improvement projects, and present psychology lectures to office staff.
+Externs will gain experience utilizing brief screening measures (e.g., Wide Range Achievement Test-5, Comprehensive Test of Phonological Processing-2, behavior and mood rating forms) as needed to clarify diagnoses and inform therapeutic and educational interventions and complete brief evaluations for ADHD and Autism Spectrum Disorder.
+Externs will have the opportunity to interact with medical providers to participate in joint visits and warm handoffs, and present psychology lectures to office staff.

 Locations and days in which specific rotations are available are listed below.
 Fourth year students and above are encouraged to apply.
+Experience implementing cognitive behavior therapy for mood concerns, caregiver-mediated behavior management techniques and interventions to improve sleep and school functioning for children and adolescents ages 3–18 is preferred.
+Experience screening for ADHD and ASD is preferred.
 Rotations can be combined with others to create a 2-day placement.
 Four to five hours of intervention experience can be expected per week with additional opportunities for brief assessment, shadowing and consultation.
-Preferred start date is July 2023.
+Preferred start date is July 2025.

 Locations: